tahershaker/SUSE-Rancher-Prime-Guide/4-Upgrade/SUSE-Rancher-Prime-Manager/1-Upgrade-SUSE-Rancher-Prime-Manager-Online/README.md

 > ⚠️ Disclaimer
 >
-> This is not an official SUSE document.
+> This is not an official `SUSE` document.
 While it’s based on hands-on experience and proven practices, please refer to the official documentation for the latest guidance: https://documentation.suse.com

 ---

 ## About This Repo

 Keeping your `SUSE Rancher Prime Manager` up to date is key to maintaining stability, security, and gaining access to the latest features.
 The good news?
 Upgrading is simple — thanks to Helm and `SUSE’s` streamlined process.
 This repo provides a complete, step-by-step guide to help you confidently upgrade your `SUSE Rancher Prime Manager` instance in an online (connected) environment.
 Here’s what you’ll find inside:
-- Upgrade path verification
+- Upgrade path & support matrix verification
 - Pre-upgrade checklist
 - Prerequisites and planning steps
 - Step-by-step upgrade guide using Helm